Sheng254/quantron/README.md

 - **Calculations:** Quantron can perform simple arithmetic for you.
 - **Music Playback:** Request Quantron to perform a YouTube search and enjoy playing the music yourself.

-## Assess
+## Accessing Quantron

-You can access Quantron by visiting the following website: https://sheng254.github.io/quantron/
+To access Quantron, simply visit the following website: https://sheng254.github.io/quantron/

 ## Known Issues